bachelor-2014/report/v2/calibration.md

 We therefore tried a different, more simple approach.
-When detecting the chessboard corners in each of the images, we use the corners to compute the center of the pattern.
+When detecting the chessboard corners in each of the images, we use the corners to compute the center of the pattern by averaging the x and y values of all the points.
 The result is that we have two points, $(x_1, y_1)$ in the first image and $(x_2, y_2)$ in the second image.
 The translation in each direction is then found by the simple calculation:

 $$\Delta x = x_2 - x_1$$
 $$\Delta y = y_2 - y_1$$